Maquoketa Research

 Company Overview

 Maquoketa Research is a defense drone startup that builds autonomous one-way attack UAS, ground-control software, and NDAA-compliant components.
-Buyer is defense and government procurement, with enterprise defense users also referenced.
+The buyer is defense and government procurement, with enterprise defense users also referenced.

 What They're Building